anovi/selectonic/README.md

 		</tr>
 		<tr>
 			<td>
-				<strong>unSelect</strong> — one or several elements has been unselected
+				<strong>unSelect</strong> — one or more elements has been unselected
 			</td>
 			<td>event</td>
 			<td>if exist</td>